huhx0015/AN0_AppPortfolio/README.md

     Feel free to use this mockup as a guide:

-Names of your Nanodegree apps
+Names of your Nanodegree apps:

     Spotify Streamer
     Super Duo (2 buttons: Football Scores App and Library App)